PopovEvgeniy/txt866/readme.txt

                              TXT866

-                           Version 2.0.7.1
+                           Version 2.0.7.2

-           Win-1251 to Dos-866 code-page converter for text files by Popov Evgeniy Alekseyevich
+           Win-1251 to Dos-866 code page converter for text files by Popov Evgeniy Alekseyevich

 Description

-This program lets you convert text file content from the Win-1251 to the Dos-866 code-page.
+This program lets you convert text file content from the Win-1251 to the Dos-866 code page.

 License